snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/previous-versions/browser-tracker-v3-reference/tracker-setup/initialization-options/index.md

 If `cookieLifetime` is set to `0`, the cookie will expire at the end of the session (when the browser closes).
 If set to `-1`, the first-party cookies will be disabled.

-#### Limiting Local Storage queue size
+#### Limiting local storage queue size

-Because most browsers limit Local Storage to around 5mb per site, you may want to limit the number of events the tracker will queue in local storage if they fail to send.
+Because most browsers limit local storage to around 5mb per site, you may want to limit the number of events the tracker will queue in local storage if they fail to send.
 The default is a max queue size of 1000, but you may wish to reduce this if your web application also makes use local storage.
 To do so, you should set the optional `maxLocalStorageQueueSize` field of the configuration object is set to your desired value (e.g. 500).

 #### Reset Page Ping on Page View